 Arthur shrugged, feeling weary and sad.
 “Neither could you.”

 Note: Leo survived the war, and was never punished, nor imprisoned.
 My grandfather was horrified by that.
 After the war, investigators questioned my grandfather, and he told them she was innocent, and couldn't have been an informant for the Gestapo - he'd be dead if she were.
 Unlike my grandfather, I think it would have been unethical to punish Leo - he wasn't competent to stand trial.
-If he was a danger to society (which he probably was), then confining him would have been appropriate, however.
+If he were a danger to society (which he might well have been), then confining him would have been appropriate, however.